mdn/content/files/en-us/web/css/layout_cookbook/list_group_with_badges/index.md

 ## Choices made

-Flexbox makes this particular pattern straightforward and also enables making changes to the layout.
+Flexbox makes this particular pattern straightforward and also facilitates making changes to the layout.

 To ensure the text and badge line up correctly, I use the {{cssxref("justify-content")}} property with a value of `space-between`.
 This places any extra space between the items.
 In the live example, if you remove this property, you will see the badge move to the end of the text on items with text shorter than the one line.